“Sit up straight!”, “Don’t slouch!”. We’ve all heard these words from our parents more than once while growing up. But why is posture important?

 The term posture is used to describe how your body is positioned when you’re sitting, standing and lying down.
 Good posture means your bones are properly aligned and your muscles, joints and ligaments can work as nature intended.
 It means your vital organs are in the right position and can function at peak efficiency.

+Bad posture can cause more problems than most people realise.
 One in two Americans have a musculoskeletal condition, costing costing an estimated $170 billion in annual treatment.
 Expenditures in lost wages are estimated to average over $850 billion.

 Did you know that just fifteen minutes reading or typing when using the wrong positions exhausts the muscles of your neck, shoulders and upper back?

 Essential reading: Stress busting wearables to help you chill

 Good posture results in doing things with more energy, less stress and fatigue.
 It portrays a more confident image, breathing becomes easier and deeper, it helps your muscles and joints, it nurtures a healthy spine and it improves circulation and digestion.

 We’re a health conscious society today and good posture is a part of it.
 Even for younger people, how you carry yourself when working, relaxing or playing can have big effects.
 To help you improve your posture, we’ve pulled together a list of wearables to help train your body into sitting properly.